hyperledger/besu-docs/docs/Reference/API-Methods.md

 #### Parameters

-`startBlock`: *number* - decimal index of the starting block to fix; defaults to the head block
+`startBlock`: *string* - decimal index of the starting block to fix; defaults to the head block

 #### Returns